intelxai/EXT_libjpeg-9e/README.md

 # jpeg9e
 Stock package of jpeg9e

+NOTE: This file READme.md is my personal addition to the jpeg-9e package.
+It is intended to be a quick start and pointers to the important information to get started.
+It is not intendent to replace the README file from the source package.

-This is the original package from the Independent JPEG group as found on the internet (https://www.ijg.org) as the un-tar product of (jpegsrc.v9e.tar.gz).
+In short, this repository contains the is the original package from the Independent JPEG group as found on the internet (https://www.ijg.org) as the un-tar product of (jpegsrc.v9e.tar.gz).

 1. If it is your first time with jpeg check the following documentation files: